AmerAhmed/Applicerad-AI/README.md

 If the model's performance is not satisfactory, we can try fine-tuning the model by adjusting its hyperparameters or adding more layers or filters.

-Process for building a machine learning model to classify images of fruits as fresh or rotten.
+Process for building a machine learning model to classify images of fruits as fresh or rotten..